-While he "wanted to believe that such communication was possible" he'd spent so many years as a magician, he knew how charlatans managed to fool people with various methods to convince them that they were speaking with the dead, especially during séances.
+While he "wanted to believe that such communication was possible," he'd spent so many years as a magician, he knew how charlatans managed to fool people with various methods to convince them they were speaking with the dead, especially during séances.
 He even wrote a best-selling book titled A Magician Among the Spirits that detailed the various ways unsuspecting people were deceived.

 30-Year Investigation Into the Occult

 Houdini attended 100 séances as part of his investigation.
 These were "presided over by well-known mediums in France and England."
 He also spent a great deal of time with prominent Spiritualists.
 He emphatically claimed each medium had his full attention, and he was open to all possibilities.